 Will you go into labor today?
 Tomorrow?
 Next week?
-The labor predictor estimates the odds of spontaneous labor on a given day based on where you are relative to your due date using a skewed normal distribution.
+The labor predictor estimates the odds of spontaneous labor on a given day based on where you are relative to your due date using statistical modeling.

 About the Model To derive our model, we started with Naegele's rule.
 Naegele's rule estimates a woman's due date as 280 days (40 weeks) from her last menstral period.
 It's the standard your OB/Gyn probably used when calculating your due date, unless ovulation was known or a dating ultrasound was preformed.